GlistEngine/GlistEngine/README.md

 1- Fork our 3 repos into your Github account:

-- One of the GlistZbin-Win64, GlistZbin-Linux or GlistZbin-Macos repos, according to your OS
+- One of the GlistEngine/GlistZbin-Win64, GlistEngine/GlistZbin-Linux or GlistEngine/GlistZbin-Macos repos, according to your OS
-- GlistEngine repo
+- GlistEngine/GlistEngine repo
-- GlistApp repo
+- GlistEngine/GlistApp repo

 2- You need to install some programs into your computer in order to clone and run GlistEngine.